antlr/antlr4/doc/parser-rules.md

 ## Rule Elements

 Rule elements specify what the parser should do at a given moment just like statements in a programming language.
-The elements can be rule, token, string literal like expression, ID, and ’return’.
+The elements can be rule, token, string literal like expression, ID, and 'return'.
 Here’s a complete list of the rule elements (we’ll look at actions and predicates in more detail later):

 <table>
 <tr>